Feederism (Feeding & Weight Gain)

 - 03Fat fetishism — Wikipediahistory of the feeder/feedee subculture and the gay gainer scene (Girth & Mirth 1970s, gainer newsletters 1988, EncourageCon 1992, GainRWeb 1996, Dimensions Magazine), terminology (feeder/feedee/gainer/encourager, 'feedism'), NAAFA ties, and the 2008 Bestard thesis and 2015 Charles & Palkowski book

-- 04Terry & Vasey (2011), Feederism in a Woman, Archives of Sexual Behavior 40(3):639-645 (PMID 20041284)case report defining feeder/feedee arousal from feeding and weight gain, recruited via FantasyFeeder.com, debating whether it is a distinct interest or a variant of morphophilia or sexual masochism
+- 04Terry & Vasey (2011), Feederism in a Woman, Archives of Sexual Behavior 40(3):639-645 (PMID 20041284)case report defining feeder/feedee arousal from feeding and weight gain; concludes it is unclear whether female feederism is a distinct paraphilia or a thematic variation of morphophilia or sexual masochism